Nexirift/.github/profile/README.md

 As of the 17th of September 2025, the Nexirift project has been temporarily or permanently discontinued.
 Read more [here](https://blog.nexirift.com/blog/moving-on).

+Some repositories will be migrated into a new organisation, [XEJAYStudios](https://github.com/XEJAYStudios) (unrelated to social networking).

 <p align="center">
 <img src="https://raw.githubusercontent.com/Nexirift/media-kit/main/nexirift/banner.svg" width="600" />
 </p>